FOODzee/Homeomorphism-searching/README.md

 Credits
 -------

-Thanks a lot to [Scala Graph][2] team for their great lib.
-Another portion of thanks is for Brendan McKay for [nauty][1] that was already mentioned.
+Thanks a lot to [Scala Graph][2] team for their great lib and to Brendan McKay for [nauty][1] that was already mentioned as very helpful.